georgeri/georgeri.github.io/README.md

 ## EXPERIENCE

-### Enterprise Engineering Inc., NY

-Aug 2013 – Jul 2014

-#### Merrill Lynch (Bank of America), Pennington, NJ
+### Merrill Lynch (Bank of America), Pennington, NJ

-Aug 2013 – July 2014

-Application Developer Level IV / Senior Software Developer
+Aug 2013 – July 2014, Application Developer Level IV / Senior Software Developer (Consultant)

-##### Wealth Management Services / Goal Based Analytics Engine
+#### Wealth Management Services / Goal Based Analytics Engine

 - Designed and implemented a modular analytics engine framework which allows ready reuse of various modules and subroutines for doing different sets of data analytics.
 - Implemented the analytics to determine for a given wealth management portfolio, a client's goals can be achieved on the specific plan and investor profile.